lukeraymonddowning/self-healing-urls/README.md

 ## Attributions

-Without [Aaron's video](https://www.youtube.com/watch?v=a6lnfyES-LA&t=554s), I wouldn't have even thought about this, so props to him.
+Without [Aaron's video](https://www.youtube.com/watch?v=a6lnfyES-LA&t=554s), Luke wouldn't have even thought about this, so props to him.
 Go watch the video.